Metropolitan Tower (Manhattan): 21st century

 In 2002, a joint venture of L&L Acquisitions and Investcorp Properties bought the office portion of Metropolitan Tower.
 The sale was valued at over $160 million.
 Investcorp was replaced by Principal Real Estate Investors as a co-owner of the office condominium in 2005, and the offices were recapitalized at $120 million.
 The same year, clothing retailer Ann Taylor vacated 150000 ft2 of office space at Metropolitan Tower, representing most of the office space in use.
 BlackRock bought a 98.6 percent ownership stake in the office condominium for $196 million in late 2006.
 To lease the office space, L&L temporarily removed a dozen glass panels on the second floor to advertise the office-floor space.
 Hilton Hotels & Resorts leased 15590 ft2 of the ground-floor and second-floor space in December 2006 for a marketing center.
 Afterward, L&L replaced the glass panels and started renovating the lobby.
 Rogers Marvel Architects was hired to redesign the lobby.

 L&L executive David Levinson also converted 105,000 ft2 of the office space into "prebuilt" offices.
 By 2009, about 90 percent of the prebuilt units were leased.
 The office condominium received a $100 million loan from ING Real Estate Finance in 2011.
 This was superseded in 2015 by a $100 million loan from Aareal Bank.
 GreenOak Realty bought a 98.6 percent stake in the offices for $163 million in 2016.
 GreenOak bought the majority stake on behalf of Mitsubishi Corporation, while L&L continued to own the remaining 1.4 percent.
 At the time, Hutchin Hill, Och Ziff, and Fifth Third Bank were among the office tenants, and 40000 ft2 of the office space was vacant.
 Among the notable residents of Metropolitan Tower's residential condominiums during the 21st century were businessman David Martínez and model Adriana Lima.
 By the late 2010s, many residents were subleasing their units.
+In addition, the coworking firm WeWork had leased about 78000 ft2 on the upper stories, which the company occupied until its bankruptcy in 2023.

+L&L refinanced the building in 2021 with a $92.5 million loan from Aareal.
+Within two years, L&L was struggling to pay off the mortgage on the office stories, and it defaulted on the loan in April 2023.
+As such, GDS Development Management and Sabal Investment Holdings took a partial stake in the loan that November.
+GDS and Sabal subsequently paid $82.6 million for a majority ownership stake in the office stories in March 2024.
+Later that year, International Workplace Group leased 93400 ft2 on six of the office stories.
+The lobby was renovated, and new amenity areas were added, as part of a 2025 renovation.
+In addition, GDS constructed prebuilt offices on the 5th and 16th stories.